 CRA accounts for equity-based compensation using a fair value based recognition method.
-Under the fair value recognition requirements of ASC Topic 718, "Compensation-Stock Compensation", sharebased compensation cost is estimated at the grant date based on the fair value of the award and is recognized as expense over the requisite service period of the award.
+Under the fair value recognition requirements of ASC Topic 718, "Compensation-Stock Compensation", share-based compensation cost is estimated at the grant date based on the fair value of the award and is recognized as expense over the requisite service period of the award.
 The amount of share-based compensation expense recognized at any date must at least equal the portion of grant date value of the award that is vested at that date.
-In the fourth quarter of fiscal 2009, the Company discovered a computational error in the third-party software used by the Company to calculate the share-based compensation expense whereby the expense recognized for each vested portion of the award was less than the grant date fair value of the vested portion of the award.
-The error resulted in an understatement of share-based compensation expense in fiscal 2006, fiscal 2007, fiscal 2008, and the first quarter of fiscal 2009 and an overstatement of share-based compensation expense in the second and third quarters of fiscal 2009.
-In accordance with SEC Staff Accounting Bulletin No. 108, "Considering the Effects of Prior Year Misstatements when Quantifying Misstatements in Current Year Financial Statements," the Company evaluated the materiality of the error from qualitative and quantitative perspectives, and concluded that the error was immaterial to any prior year financial statements.

-For share-based awards granted to non-employee experts, CRA accounts for the compensation under variable accounting in accordance with ASC Topic 718 and ASC Topic 505-50, "Equity-Based Payments to Non-Employees" (formerly Emerging Issues Task Force ("EITF") 96-18, "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services"), and recognizes the cost over the related vesting period.
+For share-based awards granted to non-employee experts, CRA accounts for the compensation under variable accounting in accordance with ASC Topic 718 and ASC Topic 505-50, "Equity-Based Payments to Non-Employees" (formerly Emerging Issues Task Force 96-18, "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services"), and recognizes the cost over the related vesting period.